aliaspooryorik/inertia-coldbox-example/readme.md

 Click around the app and notice that no full page refreshes are being made.
 If you hard reload a page, the same component appears.
-This isn't server-side rendering the way Nuxt or Next does it, but rather the first request is a traditional server-side request and subsequent requests are transformed by Inertia to new components (Vue components in this case).
+This isn't server-side rendering the way Nuxt or Next does it, but rather the first request is a traditional server-side request and subsequent requests are transformed by Inertia to new components (React components in this case).